Review: Longueville House Restaurant

 Longueville House Restaurant review - the extensive orchards.

-Longueville House is practically self-sufficient and must have one of the best herb and vegetable gardens in the country.
-William explained how expensive and labour intensive the garden work is and how it would be cheaper to buy in the produce.
+Longueville House is practically self-sufficient and must have one of the country’s best herb and vegetable gardens.
+William explained how expensive and labour-intensive the garden work is and how it would be cheaper to buy the produce.
 But that’s not what he is about.
 That is not his cooking ethos.
-Longueville House is a field-to-fork operation and that is what makes it so wonderful.
+Longueville House is a field-to-fork operation, making it so wonderful.
 William, and his staff, truly are champions of Irish food.

 Longueville House Restaurant review – overall

 Overall, dinner in Longueville House is an elegant yet relaxed affair.
-It is fine-dining without any stuffiness or pretentiousness.
-The staff go out of their way to make you feel comfortable but they do so without any fuss.
+It is fine dining without any stuffiness or pretentiousness.
+The staff go out of their way to make you feel comfortable but do so without fuss.
 They are consummate professionals that serve with a smile.
-As for breakfast, well, it is award-winning and certainly sets you up for the day with its fine choice of seasonal, estate-produced and locally sourced produce.
+As for breakfast, it is award-winning and certainly sets you up for the day with its fine choice of seasonal, estate-produced and locally sourced produce.
 Longueville House truly is a destination that all gourmands should experience.

 Longueville House Hotel Restaurant review - this hotel is a stunning four-star heritage-listed Georgian property in Mallow Co.
 Cork in Ireland.
 This is the beautiful Turner Victorian Conservatory.
 Longueville House Restaurant review.

-Thanks to Tríona O’Mahony of Munster Vales and Aisling and William O’Callaghan for organising our dinner in Longueville House.
+Thanks to Tríona O’Mahony of Munster Vales, Aisling, and William O’Callaghan for organising our dinner in Longueville House.

 The following are the other blog posts in this Munster Vales series: